Part One of an Interview with Craig McLellan, Founder and CEO, ThinkOn

 Q: I can clearly see why a channel-centric approach is important to partners, but why do you feel it is important to end-users as well?

 End-users aren’t apt to say, “Oh, I’m so glad you’re protecting the channel.”
 But the reality is that end-users buy from people.
 Those people are not anonymous drones on the other end of a phone line.
-They’re people who actually call on them and ask them questions about their family and probably buy them lunch, at least in a pre-COVID world.
+They’re people who actually call on them and ask them questions about their family and probably buy them lunch.
 We won’t damage that relationship.

 I was on a call recently with a company and they pushed so hard to try to figure out how that channel-centric ideology worked for us.
 They had been burned by some foreign entity that came in talking about a channel-only plan and then, a year later, someone came along and demanded a direct deal and they relented.
 At ThinkOn, we just don’t do that.